 Illicit activities grew rapidly while profitability prevailed.
 The head office of Danske Bank in Copenhagen was kept out of sight and turned a blind eye.
-They allegedly confused limited credit risk and high profit margins with compliance, when all anti-money laundering (AML) procedures were not followed and all lines of defense failed.
+They allegedly confused limited credit risk and high-profit margins with compliance, when all anti-money laundering (AML) procedures were not followed and all lines of defence failed.
 It did not help that the branch in Estonia used a different IT system as the head office, and the main languages used by the staff were Russian and Estonian; difficult to understand for the head office.

 Following the money

 Often, when laundromats are involved, critics allege the political tension between the USA and Russia.
 To understand the magnitude of the wrongdoing of Danske Bank in Estonia and the Russian influence in illicit transfers, the capital inflow needs further scrutiny.
 Court records and the public domain reveal some of the transactions funneled through accounts at the Estonian branch showing no links to Russia: